ervinne13/pictureworks-legacy-port/README.md

 You will be prompted with a "Your connection is not private" error as we are using self signed certificates to implement a locally enabled ssl.
 Simply click on "Advanced" and "Proceed to pictureworks-legacy.local.com (unsafe)" to proceed to the application and you should see the following if `./setup.sh` did it's job right.

+If the proctor wishes so, the applicant may discuss in the interview about his reasoning why he would normally develop with ssl right away starting from his local environment.

 ![John Smith's Profile](./docs/img/Screenshot%20from%202022-08-05%2022-28-42.png)

 ## Validating The Port's Database